PreshiDev/alx-low_level_programming/0x03-debugging/README.md

-2-largest_number returns the largest of 3 numbers
+this program prints the largest of three intergers